Salt Dough Star Ornaments

 Variations

-• You could follow this process for other Christmas-inspired shapes.
+• You could follow this same process for other Christmas-inspired shapes.
 You could do Christmas trees, baubles, bells, or any shape you like.

 • This doesn’t need to be a craft you do at Christmas time.
 A hanging ornament can work at any time of the year.
 You could make different shapes, add hand prints for younger children, or gifts when you are looking for something more personalized.

 • Decorate the salt dough star ornaments with different things.
-You could stick materials onto them, or even add paint that you brush on rather than using spray paint and glitter.
+You could stick materials onto them or even add paint that you brush on rather than using spray paint and glitter.

 How to make the Salt Dough Star Ornaments